JohnBobSmith/MessyFoods/README.md

 -Powerup system

-[s]-A state machine.
-This would be useful for implementing proper UI menus, among other things[/s] Turns out a few very simple booleans is all it took to get the UI working

 -Any form of audio less music.
 When I have most of the above items finished, I'll add sound then.

 ##Technical requirements